FROM DORMITORY TO RESIDENCE HALL

 LINSLEY HALL, FRAMINGHAM STATE UNIVERSITY, FRAMINGHAM, MASSACHUSETTS 1970

 I met with Glenn Cochrane, Associate Dean of Students, Director of Residence Life and Student Conduct at Framingham State University in mid-December 2014.
 I was there to learn how the building had worked over the years and he was eager to find out about the original design of the building.
 I shared our photo book with him and his first comment was “Wow, I never saw the lounge look this good.”

 When Cochrane arrived at the school in 1997, Linsley Hall had seen better days.
 At that time, it was somewhat more remote from the core campus than today, where the construction of a new residence hall has created an open space of which Linsley now forms the western edge.

-Glenn recounted the rumor around campus that the dorm was “designed by a person who specialized in fostering in Gloucestershire.”
+Glenn recounted the rumor around campus that the dorm was “designed by a person who specialized in prisons.”
 It is not uncommon for architecture to generate these urban legends or to collect nicknames, like the “Pregnant Building” (the old Bank of Boston downtown) or the “Darth Vader Building” (Boylston Street at Exeter in the Back Bay) as the general population interacts with the buildings.
 Glenn thought this stemmed from a few things: the block and plank structural system, the cellular nature of the plan, low ceiling heights, a confusing circulation system that sometimes forced you to go down to go up, and last but not least, the barbed wire the University installed to keep students from climbing out on the lower roof from the bedroom windows.

 These student perceptions are all the more ironic since at the time the building was completed, the firm’s primary market was high-end custom homes, some of which we have shared with you over the last few weeks.